MSRNet: A Multi-Scale Recursive Network for Camouflaged Object Detection: Ablation Studies

 We commenced by studying different decoding strategies.
-For model M1, we implemented a combination of progressive and recursive feedback decoding strategy (as used in MSRNet), where, for each resolution, decoded features from all preceding resolutions are combined with the current-resolution features.
-This approach provides recursive preservation of global information from lower-resolution feature maps, enabling strong contextual learning within the network and allowing the detection of multiple camouflaged objects in a single scene.
+For model M1, we implemented a combination of progressive and recursive feedback decoding strategies (as used in MSRNet), in which, for each resolution, decoded features from all preceding resolutions are combined with the current-resolution features.
+This approach recursively preserves global information from lower-resolution feature maps, enabling strong contextual learning within the network and enabling the detection of multiple camouflaged objects in a single scene.
 This approach increases the overall performance by {0.21\%} compared to the base model.
 For model M2, we adopted a dense progressive decoding strategy.
-In this context, before refining each resolution’s features, all features from the preceding resolutions are combined with the current resolution.
+In this context, before refining the features at each resolution, all features from preceding resolutions are combined with those at the current resolution.
 This methodology resulted in a performance decline of {-0.73\%}.
-This outcome may be attributed to the potential disruption of their meticulously learned scale-specific features when raw features from varying non-adjacent resolutions are combined before refining.
+This outcome may be attributed to the potential disruption of their meticulously learned scale-specific features when raw features from non-adjacent resolutions are combined prior to refinement.
 For instance, coarse-level features at lower resolutions may overpower fine features at higher resolutions.
 We implemented a combination of both decoding strategies in model M3, employing dense-progressive and recursive-feedback decoding.
 This strategy led to a performance degradation of {-0.35\%}, indicating a smaller decline than M2.
 These experiments demonstrate the effectiveness of the recursive feedback decoding strategy in improving overall model performance.
-They also illustrate the negative impact of aggregating unrefined multi-resolution features, particularly features of non-adjacent resolutions, where features operate at different abstraction levels that might conflict.
+They also illustrate the negative impact of aggregating unrefined multi-resolution features, particularly those from non-adjacent resolutions, where features operate at different abstraction levels and might conflict.
 Consequently, in the subsequent experiments, we shall build upon the recursive-feedback decoding strategy implemented in M1 to evaluate other model components.

 Furthermore, we investigated the impact of altering the input shape in M4.
 This experiment employed a larger input shape (384$\times$384), yielding a performance improvement of {1.42\%}.
 Larger input shapes correspond to higher resolutions, helping preserve fine details that might otherwise be lost.
 This is a crucial characteristic for detecting camouflaged objects.
 Regarding the encoder, we analyze the effects of different backbone architectures on performance.
 In model M5, we employ the PVTv2-B3 backbone, which improves performance by {3.01\%} over the base model.
 The PVTv2-B4 in M6 improves performance by {4.63\%}, while PVTv2-B5 in M7 increases performance by {3.41\%}.
 These experiments indicate that PVTv2-B4 delivers the best results.